rytilahti/python-miio/docs/new_devices.rst

     poetry install

-If you were not already inside a virtual environment, poetry will create one for you.
+If you were not already inside a virtual environment during the install, poetry will create one for you.
-You can execute commands inside this environment by using `poetry run <command>`, or alternatively, enter the virtual environment shell by executing `poetry shell` to avoid repeting `poetry run`.
+You can execute commands inside this environment by using ``poetry run <command>``, or alternatively, enter the virtual environment shell by executing ``poetry shell`` to avoid repeating ``poetry run``.

 To verify the installation, you can launch tox_ to run all the checks::